apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-DynamicMetadata.md

     /*
      Stuff happens where you build the relevant metadata resolver instance(s).
-     When done, simply wrap the results into a collection and return.
+     When done, wrap the results into a collection and return.
      A null or empty collection will be ignored by CAS.
   */
   def metadataResolver = ...